rand3289/OutNet/readme.md

 ## Project status
 OutNet is written in C++ 20.
-Project does not have ANY external dependencies.
-Everything is built-in (source code available from ONE git repository).
-All features are implemented and currently being tested.
+Project does NOT have ANY external dependencies.
+Everything is built-in.
+All source code is available from ONE git repository.
+There is no need to install any libraries.
 OutNet was started in February 2020 by a single developer.
 Its most recent version is 0.1
 It compiles using g++ 10.2 under linux or MinGW-w64 from msys2.org on windows.
 To compile type "make" in OutNet directory.
 To compile "onlist" utility, type "make" in OutNet/onlist directory.  "onlist" utility queries the OutNet service.

 Apple requires an Apple ID to download Command Line Tools.
 Apple ID registration requires submission of your phone number.
 This project has not been ported to macOS for this reason.